Deal on wartime aid and border security stalls in Congress as time runs short to bolster Ukraine

 Republican leaders, including House Speaker Mike Johnson, had looked to February as a potential deadline to approve another tranche of military aid for Ukraine.
 But the $110 billion national security package that congressional leaders say is essential to buttressing American allies around the globe, including Ukraine, Israel and Taiwan, has been swept up in the fight over border policies.

 Meanwhile, Ukrainian troops are running short of weapons, including air defenses and artillery to defend against Russia's ongoing attack.
-The Pentagon reported last week it is out of money for Ukraine and unable to send the ammunition and missiles needed to fend off Russia's invasion.
+The Pentagon reported last week it is out of money for Ukraine.

 Senate Majority Leader Chuck Schumer warned in a morning floor speech that “the survival of Ukraine is on the line.”